AltidSec/meta-sulka-distro/README.md

     kas checkout kas-sulka.yml
     ```

-1. (Optional) Edit the firewall template in `meta-sulka-distro/recipes-filter/nftables-configuration/files/nftables.conf.template`.
+1. (Optional) Edit the firewall template in `meta-sulka-distro/recipes-filter/nftables-configuration/files/nftables-drop-everything.conf`, or select one of the other templates with `SULKA_NFTABLES_CONF` configuration variable.

 1. (Optional) Edit the sudo configuration for the service user in `meta-sulka-distro/recipes-extended/sudo/files/serviceuser.conf` to enable sudo.